 Yet, it is more than a sum of contradictions.
 It inspires and motivates.
 To the people unaware, one cannot comprehend and come to grips with the level of magnitude and bewildering contrasts this land presents.
 The nation, being the largest democracy in the world is also home to the oldest cast system.
 A land steeped in spirituality (also superstition) is one of the leading figures in the world of information technology.
 The country that gave Mahatma Gandhi, the international persona of non-violence, is periodically convulsed by bloodletting- paradoxically abound.

 India happens to be an ever-changing land of cliché.
 It enjoys an extraordinary degree of change and ferment, including but not limited to- revolutionary political, economic, social and cultural practices.
-In politics, the country has paved its way from a single political party governance to multi-party coalition system.
-In economics, it has leapt from a conservative approach to liberalisation.
+In politics, the country has paved its way from single political party governance to multi-party coalition system.
+In economics, it has leaped from a conservative approach to liberalization.
 In caste and social change, the country has witnessed remarkable convulsive changes.
 All this managed through an accommodative and pluralist democracy.

 Rich in history and culture, it is said that ‘if world trade were conducted purely in terms of cultural products, then India would have had a thumping annual surplus’.